pauljonescodes/Rutgers-University-Notes/Philosophy/Epistemology.md

     -   For defeasibility, there is the distinction between genuine and misleading defeaters *a la* Grabit and Grabit's brother.

-September 30th, 2013 <small>Reading, 'Immediate Justification and Process Reliablism', Alvin Goldman</small>
+September 30th, 2013 <small>Reading, 'Immediate Justification and Process Reliablism', Alvin Goldman</small> {#september-30th-2013-reading-immediate-justification-and-process-reliablism-alvin-goldman}
 ------------------------------------------------------------------------------------------------------------

-### Introduction
+### Introduction {#introduction}

 -   Is there a species of prima facie justification that is immediate, direct, basic, or foundational?